Dynamics of an autocatalytic reaction front: effects of imposed turbulence and buoyancy-driven flows: Introduction

 where $A_{T}$ is the surface area of the wrinkled front and $A_{L}$ is the cross-section area projected in the direction of propagation.
 Straightforward geometrical considerations under weak interface deformations then give a quadratic acceleration fo the front

+with $u_{\text{RMS}}$ the rms velocity.
 Clavin \& Williams (1979) \cite{clavin1979} derived the same dependency in a more rigorous analytical approach, using regular perturbation analysis for small $\epsilon = \frac{\delta_{L}}{\eta}$ in an advection-diffusion-reaction equation, where $\delta_{L}$ is the reaction zone thickness and $\eta$ the Kolmogorov length scale of the turbulence flow.
-Their analysis assumes (i) equal thermal and mass diffusivities (Lewis number $Le = 1$) to exclude thermo-diffusive instabilities and (ii) negligible density variations ($\Delta \rho$) to rule out Darrius-Landau instabilities.
+Their analysis assumes (i) equal thermal and mass diffusivities (Lewis number $Le = 1$) to exclude thermo-diffusive instabilities and (ii) negligible density variations ($\Delta \rho / \rho$) to rule out Darrius-Landau instabilities.
 These conditions ensure that flame wrinkling, driven solely by turbulence, is the dominant acceleration mechanism, assuming turbulence is weakly perturbing the flame's structure and the velocity field remains unaffected by combustion.
+Kerstein and Ashurst \cite{kerstein1992} emphasized that, in addition to deterministic stretching by the mean velocity gradients, one must also consider the nonlinear front relaxation that tends to smooth out sharp gradients, and the stochastic forcing of the front stemming from local velocity divergence.
+In turbulent or random flows, this forcing acts stochastically, causing the interface to accumulate small, random distortions over time: the balance between this stochastic growth and the nonlinear relaxation then leads to a scaling of the turbulent flame speed with the rms velocity as $S_{T}/S_{L} \sim (u_{\text{RMS}}/S_{L})^{4/3}$.
+However, in a periodic flow, the stochastic accumulation is absent, leading back to Clavin \& Williams' \cite{clavin1979} scaling.

+In order to achieve a smooth and continuous interface between unburned and burned gases so that the front remains a connected surface (in a topological sense) and thus for the Huygens' model to stay valid, Shy \textit{et al.} (1992) \cite{shy1992} indicate that the following assumptions should hold: (i) a constant normal propagation velocity $S_{L}$; (ii) weak density variation $\Delta \rho$ across the interface to avoid hydrodynamic instabilities; (iii) a statistically homogeneous and stationary turbulence; (iv) constant thermodynamic properties to achieve uniform transport properties across the interface.
+In the case of a combustion flame, the highly exothermic nature of the reaction gives rise to high density and temperature fluctuations leading to violation of the above assumptions.
+Moreover, expansion of the gases disrupts and inhomogenizes the flow, therefore complicating the study of the flame surface increase by ambient turbulence.